HelenaEdlund/pmworkbench/devel/devel_notes.md

 - [ ] Philip: We should consider commenting out some of this.
 So that the user can easily include if wanted, but so that it isn't there and being wrong by default.
 If the latter is the case, we are introducing a tasks rather than help to the user.
 Helena: Ok, let's discuss

 #### Bugs
-- [ ] poppk_workflow/s02_data_review.R: Check the units in BEGFR calculations in poppk_workflow/s02_data_review.R
+- [ ] poppk/s02_data_review.R: Check the units in BEGFR calculations

-- [ ] poppk_workflow/s02_data_review.R: TADF and TAPD shift calculations not working... (collapse_unique not outputting a logical)
+- [ ] poppk/s02_data_review.R: TADF and TAPD shift calculations not working... (collapse_unique not outputting a logical)

-- [ ] poppk_workflow/s02_data_review.R II vs Freq scrips for chekcing unexpected changes - cannot use collapse_unique. try with distict insted.
+- [ ] poppk/s02_data_review.R II vs Freq scrips for chekcing unexpected changes - cannot use collapse_unique. try with distict insted.

 ## Discussion